Mike Cassidy (entrepreneur): Career

 His first success, Stylus Innovation, was started with $500 each from Cassidy and his two co-founders, Krisztina Holly and John Barrus, and subsequently won the MIT 10K (now called the MIT $100K Entrepreneurship Competition).
 The company was later sold to Artisoft for $13 million in 1996.
-His second effort was early Internet search engine Direct Hit, which was sold to Ask Jeeves for $532.5 million in January 2000 only 500 days after launch.
+His second effort was early Internet search engine Direct Hit, sold to Ask Jeeves for $532.5 million in January 2000, only 500 days after launch.
 Cassidy's next effort was Xfire, a freeware instant messaging service aimed at gamers.
 Xfire was sold to Viacom on April 25, 2006 for $110 million.

-After a stint as an EIR at Benchmark Capital, Mike founded Ruba with Arnaud Weber, who was previously a technical lead for the Chrome browser project at Google.
+After a stint as an EIR at Benchmark Capital, Cassidy founded Ruba with Arnaud Weber, who was previously a technical lead for the Chrome browser project at Google.
 Ruba was acquired by Google in May, 2010.

-Most recently, Cassidy co-founded and served as CEO of Apollo Fusion, an electric in-space satellite propulsion company.
-The company was acquired by Astra (NASDAQ:ASTR) on June 7, 2021 for $145 million.
+In April 2017, it was reported he was working on a clean energy startup, Apollo Fusion, using a hybrid reactor technology based on fusion power.
+Cassidy co-founded and served as CEO of Apollo Fusion before the company was acquired by Astra (NASDAQ:ASTR) on June 7, 2021 for $145 million.

-Cassidy is perhaps best known for his promotion of "speed as the primary business strategy."
-He has given numerous talks on the subject, and his Slideshare presentation on the subject has received over 75,900 views.
+Cassidy is perhaps best known for promoting "speed as the primary business strategy."
+He has given numerous talks on the subject, and his Slideshare presentation has received over 75,900 views.

 Awards

-Mike is also the recipient of the DEMO Lifetime Achievement award.
+Cassidy is the recipient of the DEMO Lifetime Achievement award.